 However, the Burundian formal economy is very weak and generates few jobs.
 The economy is largely dependent on subsistence agriculture, which engages 90% of the population and produces only about 40% of GDP.
 The population growth has a major impact on natural resources, especially regarding land scarcity, which causes a series of social divisions and struggles within families over land inheritance.

 ICCO is implementing the Microfinance, Agri-finance and Value Chains (MAVC), from 2014 to 2019.
 The project is implemented and co-financed by ICCO and the Embassy of the Kingdom of the Netherlands.

 The MAVC project aims to increase the income and food security of 150,000 households through better access to rural microfinance and an integrated approach to development and value chain financing.

 ￼The MAVC program works with smallholder farmers, mainly focusing on women and youth, and with small and medium-sized enterprises (SMEs) that can be connected to business incubation centers such as BBIN-SPARK or ICCO Investments.

-Using the Making Markets Work for the Poor approach (M4P), MAVC aims at influencing the market systems so they can work more effectively and sustainably for the marginalized rural poor farmers, in order for them to improve their livelihoods and consequently reduce poverty.
+Using the Markets System Development approach, MAVC aims at influencing the market systems so they can work more effectively and sustainably for the marginalized rural poor farmers, in order for them to improve their livelihoods and consequently reduce poverty.